 Once you complete the above steps, you will only be allowed to log in to your Windows 11/10 machine when you press Ctrl+Alt+Delete from the keyboard.
 After pressing the required keys combination, you will get the screen to enter the username and password.

-If you want to allows all users on your computer to login without pressing Ctrl+Alt+Del, repeat the above steps and uncheck the checkbox labeled with “Require users to press Ctrl+Alt+Delete.”
+If you want to allow, all users on your computer to log in without pressing Ctrl+Alt+Del, repeat the above steps and uncheck the checkbox labeled “Require users to press Ctrl+Alt+Delete.”

-In case, “Require users to press Ctrl+Alt+Delete” checkbox is disabled, i.e., you are unable to click on this checkbox, you can use the alternate method to enable this function on your Windows 11/10/8.1/7 PC.
+In case the “Require users to press Ctrl+Alt+Delete” checkbox is disabled, i.e., you are unable to click on this checkbox, you can use the alternate method to enable this function on your Windows 11/10/8.1/7 PC.

 How to Disable or Enable “Press Ctrl+Alt+Del to Log on” using Local Security Policy?